About Kiamal Solar Farm

 Stage 2 of Kiamal Solar Farm

-Total Eren, as an integrated developer and owner of Kiamal Solar Farm, is currently in advanced development of Stage 2 of Kiamal Solar Farm with an intention to commence construction in Q4 2019:
+Total Eren, as an integrated developer and owner of Kiamal Solar Farm, is currently in advanced development of Stage 2 of Kiamal Solar Farm with an intention to commence construction in the near future:

 - Up to 194 MWp / 150 MW nameplate capacity;